Yapudco/Yapudco/README.md

 ## Hey !
 That's me Quentin.
-Currently on 2nd year prep-engineering
+Currently on 3rd Year of engineering school

+Student Pilot - Informatics

 <!--
 **Yapudco/Yapudco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.